SilverHalf/mount-balrior/decima/fast-guide.md

 #### 100% - 80%
 - Enter the arena using <img class='inline roll-out'> [Roll Out] or <img class='inline leap'> [Leap].
 - Stack with your group on the side of the <img class='inline arrow'> marker and attack the boss.
-- Make sure you never stand inside the boss' hitbox.
-- When you get [Spreads], dodge them <b>inwards</b> and then reposition outside the boss' hitbox.
-- When you see [Greens], intercept them by standing on them.
-Make sure you do not move from the boss to do this: only intercept them when they are in melee range, while remaining on the edge of the boss's hitbox.
-Never move out of melee range.

 #### First Split Phase
 - Once Decima becomes <img class='inline invuln'> [Invulnerable], turn around 180° and walk into your cage.